The-Alphabet-Cartel/ash-thrash/docs/implementation_plan_recode_v3_0.md

 - This is a **COMPLETE REWRITE** of ash-thrash, not an incremental update
 - All previous bash scripts and old Python files should be **REMOVED**
 - The system is **production-ready** and fully functional
+- **Persistent container architecture** is now the standard deployment model

 ### **Key Decisions Made**
 - **No External UI Dependencies**: Uses standard Python argparse, not click